Tailored untruths: How personalisation challenges LLM safeguards: AI-Generated Personalised Disinformation Dataset (AI-TRAITS)

 \section{AI-Generated Personalised Disinformation Dataset (AI-TRAITS)}

 This section introduces the main novel contribution of this paper: the large-scale, multilingual AI-Generated Personalised Disinformation Dataset (AI-TRAITS) (see \autoref{tab:dataset-stats} for a summary).
+As shown, the median text length slightly exceeds the mean, indicating a mildly left-skewed distribution in which short refusal outputs pull the mean below the median.
 Next, we detail the methodology, prompts, and models used to generate these persona-targeted disinformation narratives.
-The source code is available on GitHub \footnote{ GitHub TBA.} to facilitate reproducibility.
+The source code is available on GitHub at \url{https://github.com/GateNLP/AI_TRAITS} to facilitate reproducibility.